Entreaty

 - Real world issues – The Gods cannot be used to suggest that things that affect a person’s out-of-character characteristics can be changed.
 We do not want a situation where someone with an out-of-character characteristic is asked in-character why they did not ask the Gods to change it.

-- Time Travel – The Gods may share insight into the workings of the world if they so please, but they cannot move anyone through time to influence events from the past
+- Time Travel – The Gods may share insight into the workings of the world if they so please, but they cannot move anyone through time to influence events from the past or future.

 What do I need to do to perform an Entreaty?